KAT metro station

-KAT (ΚΑΤ) is an Athens metro station in Kifissia, Athens, Greece, next to the Traumatic Recovery Center (KAT), from which it derives its name.
+KAT (ΚΑΤ) is an Athens Metro station in Kifissia, a suburb in northern Athens, Greece.
+The station is a short distance west of the Traumatic Recovery Center (KAT), from which it derives its name.
 The station is situated 24.631 km from the starting point in Piraeus.
 The station was opened on 27 March 1989 and was renovated in 2004.
 It contains two platforms.